masammons/website/team/_posts/2018-01-01-sylvia-kuang.md

 alumni: true
 ---

-Sylvia is an Honors College student here at the University at Albany.
-She'll be doing her Honors thesis in the Sammons lab.
-She plans to graduate in 2019 and attend medical school afterwards.
+Sylvia was an Honors College student here at the University at Albany majoring in Biology.
+She did her Honors thesis research in the Sammons lab and was awarded the [Glenn Bumpus Award for Excellence in Undergraduate Research](/news/Sylvia.Bumpus).
+She graduated in 2019.

-Sylvia hails from Brooklyn, New York.
+She is now a medical student at SUNY Downstate Medical School in Brooklyn.